RichGerg/aws-honeypot-attack-analysis/README.md

 ## ✉️ Credits

-[T-Pot](https://github.com/telekom-security/tpotce) by Deutsche Telekom Security GmbH and walkthrough by RichGerg - built as a lightweight client-side monitoring solution to support lead gen reliability during a high-traffic ad campaign.
+[T-Pot](https://github.com/telekom-security/tpotce) by Deutsche Telekom Security GmbH and walkthrough by RichGerg - built a honeypot on an AWS EC2 instance to observe, log, and analyze malicious behavior.